-17.24.130 Outdoor Storage
+17.24.130 Private Outdoor Storage

-Storage of materials, including, but not limited to machines, equipment, and unregistered vehicles or parts, or goods for sale or use as part of a business outside of a building for more than 72 hours must conform to the standards of this Section.
+Private Outdoor Storage of materials, including, but not limited to machines, equipment, and unregistered vehicles or parts, or goods for sale or use as part of a business outside of a residential or non-residential building for more than 72 hours must conform to the standards of this Section.
 The regulations of this Section do not apply to temporary storage of construction materials reasonably required for construction work on the premises pursuant to a Building Permit and to agricultural/farming equipment used for agriculture or farming on the property.